-The home currency is the home currency of an investor investing in international equity markets.
-Often, a cross-border investor would like to measure the performance impact of hedging the currency exposure of his holdings relative to his home currency.
-For
+The Home Currency is the home currency of an investor investing in international equity markets.
+Often, cross-border investors measure the performance impact of hedging the currency exposure of their holdings relative to his home currency.
+For construction of MSCI